 Elinor’s 1919 Diary Pages (after a gap of 4 years)

-[There is another fire in 1919 of the homestead (where Gertie, Elinor, Elbert still live with Ma and Pa, starting in the roof.
+[This section of the diary could be one about the Spanish Flu, there are so many who are getting sick.
+There is another fire in 1919 of the homestead (where Gertie, Elinor, Elbert still live with Ma and Pa), starting in the roof.
 Gertie tried to climb up the roof but fell and had to have medical care and later care from Chiropracter, Dr. Easton, unable to work for 3 weeks.
 Later “Pa and the boys” shingled the south side of roof July 5, 1919.”

 Also, during this year Frank Babcock comes into view (sends a card and visits Elinor one evening chaperoned by Nellie) and will eventually propose to and marry Elinor.
 Prior to meeting Frank Babcock, Elinor seems to be being courted by Dan, who loans family members cash at times.
 She is corresponding (letters) with Dan, and in July saying she hasn’t heard from him since May.